Information for Participants

 We will ask you to visit a healthcare provider in your area to give a blood sample.
 Two tubes of blood, 2-3 milliliters (less than one teaspoon) each, will be collected.
 We will cover the cost of the blood draw, and your healthcare provider will submit the sample (instructions for the provider are included in the kit).
 DNA extraction will be performed on the entire sample in one tube to examine differences in Cytochrome P450 2E1 (CYP2E1) and NAD(P): quinone dehydrogenase 1 (NQO1) genes.
 These genes make enzymes that metabolize chemicals in your body.
 The second tube will be cultured and processed to evaluate chromosomal differences (breakage/translocation) among the participants.
 The cost for these tests will also be paid for by the BOW study.

-blood sample kit
+blood sampling kit

 Water Sampling